 - Join groups.
 After you join couple, try to remain actively involved.

-- Install applications, such as the publications app.
+- Install special features that LinkedIn offers, such as the publications feature.
 This will help you to showcase the books and stories you’ve written.

-- Include tags to highlight your areas of expertise.
-When other users endorse you, be sure to thank them and given them an endorsement as well.
+- When other users endorse you, be sure to thank them and given them an endorsement as well.